xpepper/poker-hands-kata/README.md

 * From simply telling which hand is higher than another to showing the actual winning rank (e.g. _"White wins. - with high card: Ace"_)
     * write the hand comparison in terms of the domain language (avoid -1, 0, 1...)

+* Encapsulate the firstCard and secondCard into a "cards" concept (a list of cards...)

 * Poker hand with three cards...
     * rewrite the logic to find the highest card in a hand using sorting